lsst/LDM-135/index.rst

-A compilation of representative queries provided by the LSST Science Collaborations, the Science Council, and other surveys have been captured [3].
+A compilation of representative queries provided by the LSST Science Collaborations, the Science Council, and other surveys have been captured [common-queries]_.
 These queries can be divided into several distinct groups: analysis of a single object, analysis of objects meeting certain criteria in a region or across entire sky, analysis of objects close to other objects, analysis that require special grouping, time series